 The cats

-- Siegfried and Roy owned 63 big cats (including a white Himalayan tiger named SiegRoy).
-They also owned an elephant, and peacocks and goats gifted to them by David Lee Roth (lead singer of Van Halen).
+• Siegfried and Roy owned 63 big cats — including a white Himalayan tiger named SiegRoy.
+They also owned an elephant, and peacocks and goats gifted to them by Van Halen's David Lee Roth.

-- The tiger that attacked Horn, Mantacore, was purchased from a litter of three cubs born in Guadalajara, Mexico, and acquired by the illusionists when the cubs were about 3 weeks old.
-Mantacore was raised at the Secret Garden at The Mirage.
+• The tiger that attacked Horn, Mantacore, was reportedly purchased from a litter of three cubs born in Guadalajara, Mexico, and obtained by the performers when the cubs were about 3 weeks old.
+Mantacore was brought up at The Mirage's Secret Garden.

-- While en route to the hospital following the attack by Mantacore in 2003, Horn stated, "Mantacore is a great cat.
+• On the way to the hospital after the attack by Mantacore in 2003, Horn said, "Mantacore is a great cat.
 Make sure no harm comes to Mantacore."

 Siegfried & Roy: The Magic Box, Siegfried Fischbacher, Roy Horn, 1999.
 Contributors: IMAX Pictures / Everett Collection Inc / Alamy.